Alternatives to Violence Program

 Who is this for?

-• Community health workers and frontline staff
+• Community members and leaders

-What Changes in Healing Circles?
+What Changes in AVP?

 Better Conflict Resolution